-Fields tab: Lets you add, delete, and change the data type, control type, and layout order of the controls on the form.
+• Fields tab: Lets you add, delete, and change the data type, control type, and layout order of the controls on the form.

-For information about adding controls, see "Creating Forms" on page 97.
-For more information about individual form controls, see "Form Control Reference" on page 103.
+For information about adding controls, see "Creating Forms using the Form Builder" on page 108 or "Creating Forms using the Forms Tab" on page 114.
+For more information about individual form controls, see "Form Control Reference" on page 121.

-Actions tab: Lets you define the actions the user can perform on the form.
+• Actions tab: Lets you define the actions the user can perform on the form.
 Use the Actions toolbar to add, delete, and change the actions and layout order of the actions on the form.

-For more information about the supported actions, see "Action Reference" on page 102.
+For more information about the supported actions, see "Action Reference" on page 119.

 - Scripts tab: Use the Scripts tab to define calls to external JavaScript files or to write JavaScript scripts that are stored as part of the form definition.
 When you have created a script by using this tab, it becomes available in the Action Script Expression Builder and you can call it from any form control event.
 These scripts have a page-scope rather than an event-scope.
-For more information about using the script tab, see "Using the Scripts Tab" on page 100. - Events tab
+For more information about using the script tab, see "Using the Scripts Tab" on page 118. - Events tab

-Creating Forms
+Creating Forms using the Forms Tab